najaeda/naja/README.md

 [najaeda](https://pypi.org/project/najaeda/) Python package.

-`najaeda` provides a powerful yet simple framework designed to help software and hardware developers efficiently navigate and manipulate electronic design automation (EDA) workflows.
+`najaeda` provides a powerful yet simple framework designed to help software `AND` hardware developers efficiently navigate and manipulate electronic design automation (EDA) workflows.

 With `najaeda`, you can: